tommy11jo/still-manim/README.md

 # still-manim

 ![Still Manim Logo](./public/still-manim-logo.svg)
 Inspired by 3blue1brown's [manim](https://github.com/3b1b/manim), still-manim is a python library for creating SVG diagrams of math, programming, and science concepts.
+Unlike manim, still-manim can run in the browser, enables creating SVGs with shapes and text combined, and is designed to create still (not animated) pictures.
 The easiest way to create a diagram is through the the [web editor](TODO).
 You can also work locally by cloning this repo or installing the package with pip:

 ```
 pip install still-manim
 ```

 The web editor source code can be found [here](https://github.com/tommy11jo/still-manim-editor).
-Examples of programming diagrams with manim-style diagrams can be found on [programcomics.com](https://programcomics.com).
+Some examples of programming diagrams with manim-style diagrams can be found on [programcomics.com](https://programcomics.com).

 ## Functionality